decentraland/comms-message-sfu/README.md

 - Validation of community membership and sender legitimacy
 - Server-side resolution of `destinationIdentities`
 - Stateless client-side logic with clean separation of concerns
-- Scalable via multiple coordinator participants
+- Scalable via multiple service replicas

 ## 🏗 Architecture

 The service acts as a participant within a LiveKit room.
-Clients send community messages to this service via `sendData(destinationIdentities: ["coordinator-x"])`.
+Clients send community messages to this service via `sendData(destinationIdentities: ["sfu-replica-x"])`.
 Upon receiving the message, the service:

 1. Validates sender membership against the Social Service
 2. Resolves active members of the target community